 inputs.

-value higher than 2500.
+for the environment should not exceed 2500.
 Larger values are considered a risk to site performance and security, and should be avoided whenever possible.
 The default value is 1000.

 Acquia Cloud Enterprise subscribers can edit the maximum input variable PHP setting.